sdetmharinavi/hnvtx/scripts/output.md

     defaultValues,
   });

+  // ... (rest of the hook remains the same)
   // Reset form when ofcCable changes or when switching from edit to create mode useEffect(() => {
     if (isEdit && ofcCable) {